CodeNow/blog/_posts/2017-05-01-scaling-architecture-using-the-dr-con-pattern.md

 ### A Running Example

-In this post, we will manage a redundant configuration of scaled applications to handle load, or prevent an outage.
+In the following example, we will manage a redundant configuration of scaled applications to handle load, or prevent an outage.
 To do this, we need to continually rewrite the Nginx configuration file, nginx.conf, to include all the routing information, then reload Nginx to configure one end-point for multiple services and provide load-balancing and high-availability.

 To run this yourself, please check out a few [files from GitHub](https://github.com/henrymollman/DR-CoN-example).
 The Docker Compose file will create a cluster of five containers that will load balance two sample Todo web applications: